Subjects

 - Be able to look up the main indications, contraindications, cautions, mechanisms of action, main adverse effects, interactions and dosage regimen of Bismuth Chelate and Vasopressin (MET3A)

-- Explain the mechanism of action of a named proton pump inhibitor used in the treatment of ulceration (GEP/DGM, MET1)
+- Explain the mechanism of action of a named proton pump inhibitor used in the treatment of ulceration

 - Use specialist drugs under close specialist supervision only and monitor patients taking these drugs (MET3A)